MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 21. You will be prohibited from logging in again as Laura until after the **90 second lockout duration** that you set earlier. <br/>

 	Once you've been locked out, wait 90 seconds and then sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
 In the **Password** field, enter Laura's password, which is the **User Password** provided by your lab hosting provider.
-If required, complete the MFA sign-in process.
 Verify that you are able to successfully sign-in as Laura.

 22. Once your log-in is successful, you can close all open applications.
 This will be your last lab exercise using the LON-DC1 domain controller.